Check what you need to do if you're sending, receiving and storing VAT invoices in an electronic format.

-7.3 Receiving supplies from another member state
+7.3 Receiving supplies from an EU member state

-If you receive electronic invoices from a supplier in another member state, the format of those invoices will have to meet the requirements of your supplier’s tax authority.
+If you receive electronic invoices from a supplier in an EU member state, the format of those invoices will have to meet the requirements of your supplier’s tax authority.
 You may want to check whether your system can accept invoices in this format before you agree to receive them electronically.
 This is a commercial matter between you and your supplier.

 7.4 UK conditions that apply to supplies you receive from other countries

-You may accept electronic invoices and credits notes from other EU member states, provided they contain enough information to allow you to calculate:
+You may accept electronic invoices and credits notes from EU member states, provided they contain enough information to allow you to calculate:

 - acquisition tax, in the case of goods